observability-lab-cse/observability-lab-workshop/06-alert/README.md

 # 6. Alerts 🔔

-> Goal: Gain a basic understanding of alerts on Azure.
+> 🎯 **Goal:**  Gain a basic understanding of alerts on Azure.

-❓Do you want to be the first to know when your apps and infra are acting up?
+Do you want to be the first to know when your apps and infra are acting up?
 Do you want to get ahead of the problems before they ruin your day (or night)?
 If you answered yes to any of these questions, then this workshop section is for you!

 ## 🧐 Why do we need alerts?